 Sunday 7 July:

-DR Congo, Austria and Cabo Verde: NGO Coordination Meeting hosted by IWRAW Asia Pacific
+DR Congo, Austria, Cabo Verde and Guyana: NGO Coordination Meeting hosted by IWRAW Asia Pacific

 Monday 8 July: